 The Boat School encourages students to explore Port Townsend Bay in the evenings and on weekends.
 Many hundreds of miles of protected cruising waters spread out from Port Townsend Bay.
 Sailing experience is also available in Port Townsend aboard vessels ranging in size from 20’ sloops to 100’ schooners.
-The Student Services Coordinator can connect students to local recreation opportunities.
+The Student Services Manager can connect students to local recreation opportunities.

 Risk and insurance